mysociety/research-repository/README.md

 The default tag (where the research link on the top bar leads - is set in the one ‘Site’ object).

+### Authors

+Fairly self-explanatory but the admin a lot of different options and allow author names to be transformed into links to their site via a customisable link behaviour.

 ### Pages App

 Content on the rest of the site is also customisable via the admin.